 It is also called hypovitaminosis D osteopathy stage I or preosteomalacia.

 In the next stage, hypovitaminosis D osteopathy stage II, there is a progressive accumulation of unmineralized matrix (or osteoid) with some preservation of mineralization.

 In the last stage, hypovitaminosis D osteopathy stage III, there is complete stoppage of mineralization with no tetracycline uptake, conforming to the traditional descriptions of osteomalacia.

-Fractures when occur are usually multiple and heal with an abundant callus formation, but that callus consist chiefly of osteoid, so that union is markedly delayed.
+Fractures, when occur, are usually multiple and heal with an abundant callus formation, but that callus consists chiefly of osteoid so that union is markedly delayed.

 Softening of bones lead to bending of bones at stressful regions and could lead to grotesque deformities.

 Osteomalacia is a very subtle disease with no specific presentation.